 - Follow the instructions to create an ExpressRoute circuit and have the circuit enabled by your connectivity provider.

 - Ensure that you have Azure private peering configured for your circuit.
 See the Create and modify peering for an ExpressRoute circuit article for peering and routing instructions.

-- Ensure that Azure private peering is configured and the BGP peering between your network and Microsoft is up so that you can enable end-to-end connectivity.
+- Ensure that Azure private peering gets configured and establishes BGP peering between your network and Microsoft for end-to-end connectivity.

 - Ensure that you have a virtual network and a virtual network gateway created and fully provisioned.
 Follow the instructions to create a virtual network gateway for ExpressRoute.
 A virtual network gateway for ExpressRoute uses the GatewayType 'ExpressRoute', not VPN.

 You can link up to 10 virtual networks to a standard ExpressRoute circuit.
 All virtual networks must be in the same geopolitical region when using a standard ExpressRoute circuit.

-A single VNet can be linked to up to four ExpressRoute circuits.
-Use the process below to create a new connection object for each ExpressRoute circuit you are connecting to.
+A single VNet can be linked to up to 16 ExpressRoute circuits.
+Use the following process to create a new connection object for each ExpressRoute circuit you're connecting to.
 The ExpressRoute circuits can be in the same subscription, different subscriptions, or a mix of both.

 If you enable the ExpressRoute premium add-on, you can link virtual networks outside of the geopolitical region of the ExpressRoute circuit.
 The premium add-on will also allow you to connect more than 10 virtual networks to your ExpressRoute circuit depending on the bandwidth chosen.
 Check the FAQ for more details on the premium add-on.

 You can view a video before beginning to better understand the steps.

 Connect a VNet to a circuit - same subscription

-BGP configuration information will not show up if the layer 3 provider configured your peerings.
+BGP configuration information will not appear if the layer 3 provider configured your peerings.
 If your circuit is in a provisioned state, you should be able to create connections.

 To create a connection